-1) To show mental illness when you suspect the other parent has it, but there is no proof, i.e. No known psychiatric hospitalizations or records of psychiatric treatment.
+1) To show mental illness when you suspect the other parent has it, but there is no proof, i.e. no known psychiatric hospitalizations or records of psychiatric treatment.

-3) To introduce “evidence” to the court which is either inadmissible (hearsay) or impossible or very difficult to obtain, ( i.e. One of more witnesses are outside of subpoena power of the court).
+3) To introduce “evidence” to the court which is either inadmissible (hearsay) or impossible or very difficult to obtain, ( i.e. One of more witnesses are outside of the subpoena power of the court).

 5) To prove parental alienation.

 6) To make a record which is impervious on appeal.

 1) When you are confident you will win without it and you do not fully trust either the expert or your client’s ability to present well during the evaluation.

 2) In “big money” cases where your adversary is a very prominent attorney with much greater resources.
 In the Lisa K. case, the court denied the application for recusal of a court-appointed forensic expert despite the fact that the court appointed neutral, all the other experts on the case, and the plaintiff’s attorney were all listed on a website containing information regarding them and holding themselves out as a “team” of experts available to the public.

 3) To avoid cost and delay.
 The child custody evaluation process can occasionally take up to 9 months or even a year to complete.
 While in some situations, delay might work to your client’s advantage, in others it might not, and in any event, your client may not want their case to drag on and on.